ec500-software-engineering/exercise-2-ffmpeg-mmark9/README.md

 ## Measuring performance (Part 1 of assignment)
 A single instance of `ffmpeg` nearly 100% of cpu usage on a dual core with 2 hardware threads per core.
-Therefore, the application only assigns one ffmpeg instance per hardware thread which means only videos can be encoded at a time.
+Therefore, the application only assigns one ffmpeg instance per hardware thread.

 ![htop output](media/htop_output.png "htop output")